Is having a happy hour worth it? The answer is a resounding yes.

 How Can I Increase My Happy Hour Sales?

-There are three primary ways to increase traffic and sales during happy hour: happy hour drink, restaurant marketing, and event ideas.
+There are three primary ways to increase traffic and sales during happy hour: happy hour drink, restaurant marketing ideas, and event ideas.

 If you’re not running a happy hour, you’re missing a huge opportunity.
 But getting people in your bar for happy hour can be tricky.
 Read on for 15 cool happy hour ideas for bars that will help you generate buzz and grow your bottom line.
 Happy hour is also a great time to try and upsell.